+The resulting representation is a material-grounded feature extractor that captures intrinsic reflectance and surface structure while remaining robust to the physical context. \methodName provides a powerful prior for downstream tasks, outperforming general-purpose backbones in material-centric applications without requiring dense per-pixel labels during pretraining.

-In a nutshell, our main contributions are: \begin{itemize} \item \textbf{\methodName}, a self-supervised visual backbone fine-tuned to encode physically-grounded material features such as reflectance and geometric mesostructure; \item a material-aware pretraining pipeline that leverages synthetic renderings under varied lighting and geometry to encourage invariance to extrinsic appearance factors; \item a large-scale, semantically coherent data generation pipeline, leveraging artists-designed mesh templates to render a vast collection of materials. \end{itemize}
+In a nutshell, our main contributions are: \begin{itemize} \item \textbf{\methodName}, a weakly supervised visual backbone fine-tuned to encode physically grounded material features such as reflectance and geometric mesostructure; \item a material-aware pretraining strategy that leverages synthetic renderings under varied lighting and geometry to encourage invariance to extrinsic appearance factors; \item a large-scale, semantically coherent data generation pipeline, leveraging artist-designed mesh templates to render a vast collection of materials. \end{itemize}